cakephp/docs/en/orm/behaviors/counter-cache.rst

     example for "Comments belongsTo Articles", you need to add the CounterCache behavior to the ``CommentsTable`` in order to generate ``comment_count`` for Articles table.

     It is possible though to make this work for ``belongsToMany`` associations.
     You need to enable the CounterCache behavior in a custom ``through`` table configured in association options.
 See how to configure a custom join table :ref:`using-the-through-option`.

+.. versionchanged:: 3.6.0
+    Returning ``false`` to skip updates was added.